Skip to content

 Step 3 – Add sources

-Add all relevant RSS sources under Admin → Sources and assign them the matching Area (must match the community settings entry exactly).
+Add all relevant RSS sources under Admin → Sources and assign them the matching Area (must match the place settings entry exactly).

 Step 4 – Create routing rules